robfatland/zero2x/Z2JH/README.md

 ```

-Ignore the text printed in the last step; it will not come into play.
+No passphrase is needed; and ignore the text printed as output as it will not come into play.
 Notice that `r5` label in the `ssh-keygen` command: That will be the cluster name.
+There should
+now be two ssh key files present.

 Now for a virtual network `vnet` and within that a `subnet`.